NBKelly/Hubworld-Aidalon/README.md

-# Netrunner in the browser
+# Hubworld: Aidalong in the browser

+Most of the stuff written below here isn't accurate, and I need to rewrite it all.
+I'll get around to it soon.

 Hosted at [http://www.jinteki.net](http://www.jinteki.net).
 [Example of gameplay](https://www.youtube.com/watch?v=cnWudnpeY2c).